TalmageWoodhouse/startup/notes.md

 - Web Service manages the core game logic and business rules.
 - DB/Login secures user data and enables personalized experiences.
 - WebSocket provides real-time communication for a seamless, interactive gaming experience.

+# AWS Delivereable

+Launching an AWS server instance.

+- ssh -i ~/Documents/byucs/cs260/production.pem ubuntu@54.235.224.169
+- making a key pair file
+  Route 56 service, creating a domain name
+- create the root domain DNS record.
+This will associate your domain name with your server's IP address and allow you to use your domain name in the browser to navigate to your server.
+- create a DNS record that will map to your server for any subdomain of your root domain name.
+This is possible because DNS allows you to specify wildcards for a DNS record.
+  Set up HTTPS, TLS, and web certificates
+- Secured my web server communication by configuring Caddy to request a certificate from Let's Encrypt for you domain name

+# HTML Deliverable

+Code Pen

 [My startup](https://simon.cs260.click)